wizecore/graylog2-plugin-output-syslog/README.md

 Messages can be dispatched over TCP or UDP and formatted as plain text (classic), structured syslog (rfc 5424) or CEF (experimental).

 This plugin supports Graylog 4.x.
-Newever releases might work, please try to use the latest plugin.
+Newer or older releases might work, please try to use the latest plugin.

 ## Graylog marketplace